 Is there a Cost to Participate?

 Yes.
 The Minneapolis Public Schools charges a sports registration fee for fall sports, including soccer, which is $70.00.
-This fee should be paid prior to tryouts and it is typically paid at Sports Registration Night, the date for which has not yet been announced.
-In addition, the Washburn Soccer Boosters asks all players to contribute $100 to the boosters so that it can fulfill its mission of contributing to a solid soccer program.
+This fee should be paid prior to tryouts.
+This year we will be using online payment on the Washburn Soccer website for all participation and booster fees.
+The Washburn Soccer Boosters asks all players to contribute $100 to the boosters so that it can fulfill its mission of contributing to a solid soccer program.
 This is a suggested and tax-deductible contribution—no one will be prevented from playing on a team if they do not contribute to the boosters.
-But, because player contributions help fund the Washburn soccer program, particularly the coaches and the JV Blue, sophomore, and B Squad teams, we ask that all players contribute to the soccer boosters.
+But, because player contributions help fund the Washburn soccer program, we ask that all players contribute to the soccer boosters.
 Players’ parents will be contacted after tryouts with more information about the boosters.

 I’m an Entering Freshman.
 Can I Be Considered for the Varsity Team?